ingonyama-zk/icicle/docs/docs/icicle/golang-bindings/multi-gpu.md

 ## Device Management API

-To streamline device management we offer as part of `cuda_runtime` package methods for dealing with devices.
+To streamline device management we offer as part of `runtime` package methods for dealing with devices.

 ### `RunOnDevice`